-Zervati cave, which is also known as the "Blue Cave," is a cavern (or cenote?) that is located in the southern part of Karavomilos village, at an altitude of about 15m and at a distance of almost 250m from the sea.
-It constitutes part of the wider karstic network of the Sami area and in addition to its geological value, the cave has particular ecological interest, since the cave lakes are home to rare aquatic plants, fish and eels.
+Zervati cave, which is also known as the «Blue Cave» is a cavern (or cenote?) located in the southern part of Karavomilos village, at an altitude of about 15 m and at a distance of almost 250 m from the sea.
+It constitutes part of the wider karstic network of the Sami area and apart from its geological value, the cave is of particular ecological interest since cave lake habitats host rare aquatic plants, fish and eels.

 The cave develops in medium to thin bedded Cretaceous (Albian-Cenomanian 113-100.5 My) limestones of the Pre-Apulia zone, with NW-SE main orientation developing which are covered by alluvium and scree of Quaternary (Figure 1).
 The total length of the cave is 235 m and the average width is 30 m.
 The entrance of the cave, measuring 50x30m, has been created by the collapse of the roof of the pre-existing closed hall.
 The roof and walls of the cave are characterized by the presence of many stalactites.
 Due to the collapse of the roof, a debris cone (dome) was created, over 10m high, which is located in the center of the open part of the cave and consists its highest point.